 BREAST PAIN can be cancer.
 A bee sting or stinging feeling in the breast can be cancer.
 It may not be.
 But it can be.
-Every day on my blog, many women read this article searching if breast pain or a bee sting-like feel in the breast can be cancer.
+Every day on my blog, many women find this blog post by Google searching “if breast pain can be cancer” or a “bee sting-like feel in the breast” can be cancer.
 It can.
 PLEASE read my story.

 I try to never live in the land of regret.
 But sometimes I wake up in the middle of the night and can’t sleep.
 Memories of the severe breast pain I had over a year before my diagnosis of Stage 3 Breast Cancer haunt me.
 The pain would sometimes prevent me from falling asleep.
 Many nights I got up and googled, “Does Breast Cancer hurt?” or “Is Breast Pain Symptom of Cancer?”
 Every answer I saw from supposedly reputable sources like breast cancer centers and hospitals said pain is not a symptom of breast cancer.
 The information I found said it is from perimenopause, menopause, caffeine, cystic breasts, and on and on.
 My pain would often feel like a bee sting or red hot poker in the middle of my breast.

 I did not listen to my intuition and my body.
 Life got busy, the pain somewhat subsided, I believed what I read, and I let the mammogram reminder get lost in my pile of paperwork.
 Twelve months later, I felt the lump in the same area where I had the breast pain.
 The minute I felt it I knew it was breast cancer as tears and terror hit me simultaneously.
 And so it began.
 Had it been caught a year earlier, I may have been able to save my breast.
 I am responsible for that critical error.